The galaxy power spectrum on the lightcone: deep, wide-angle redshift surveys and the turnover scale: Validation with -body simulation mock catalogues

+\end{enumerate} We take 5 magnitude cuts at $m_{\rm{lim}} = \{18,19, 20, 21, 22\}$ (see Appendix~\S\ref{App:Mags} for details on sampling).
+We note that these catalogues are thus not independent realisations from one another, but rather the faintest catalogue, $m_{\rm{lim}} = 18$, contains a subset of particles from the $m_{\rm{lim}} = 19$ catalogue, which in itself is a subset of the $m_{\rm{lim}} = 20$ catalogue, and so on.

 We also generate unclustered mock random data sets to go alongside these magnitude-cut catalogues, for use in our power spectrum measurements.
 These random catalogues are created by distributing points uniform-randomly in a sphere of radius $r_{\rm{max}} = 3$ $h^{-1}$Gpc, and then sampling magnitudes using the same method as above and making matching apparent magnitude limit cuts -- one small difference though, is that we omit Step~ii and use the same $L_{\rm min}(r)$ as the clustered catalogue to sample luminosities with.
 This process is iterated for each cut, until we have 5 mock random catalogues, which match the overall survey geometry of their data counterparts, but with $N_{\rm{rand}} = R_{\rm multi} N_{\rm{data}}$ for each.
 In our case, we set $R_{\rm multi} \simeq 500$, choosing this high value to reduce the probability of any bias or random error.
+Table \ref{tbl:sim_cats}, presents some of the key details of our full sky dark matter lightcone and the details of our 5 flux-limited mock galaxy catalogues, averaged over the 8 realisations.

-In \Figure{fig:lightcone1:nrdist} we show the resultant number densities of the different apparent magnitude-cut catalogues for both the data and the randoms.
-Here we also show the expected theoretical prediction given by \Eqn{eq:nrLC}.
-In Table \ref{tbl:sim_cats}, we list some useful properties (averaged over the 8 realisations) of each catalogue.
+\Figure{fig:lightcone1:nrdist} shows the resultant number densities of the different mock galaxy catalogues for both the data and the randoms.
+Here we also show the expected theoretical prediction given by \Eqn{eq:nrLC} as the solid lines and as can be seen the mock and random catalogues and the theory have exactly the same evolution with comoving radial distance.

-In \Figure{fig:lightcone1:datgrid} we show a slice through one of our full-sky dark matter lightcones and several zoom-in regions, which shows how the strength of the large-scale structure drops off as one gets to the outer rim of the sphere.
+\Figure{fig:lightcone1:datgrid} shows a slice through one of the full-sky dark matter lightcones and several zoom-in regions.
+These panels visually demonstrate how the clustering of the large-scale structure drops off as on goes from the inner ring to outer rim of the lightcone sphere.